-A lot of designers struggle with pricing, and people regularly ask me how they should set their rates.
-As much as I want to, I can’t tell you what to charge.
+A lot of designers struggle with pricing, and designers regularly ask what they should charge.
+As much as I want to, I can’t give specifics.
 The design pricing formula explains why.

 No-one knows better than you how much talent you have, and every project specification is different.
 If your client is asking for a rush-job, they’ll expect to pay a higher rate.